starship/starship/docs/config/README.md

 `~/.aws/config`.
 Alternatively, having any of the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, or `AWS_SESSION_TOKEN` env vars defined will also suffice.
+If the option `display_empty_creds` is set to `true`, all available information will be displayed even if the conditions above are not respected.

 When using [aws-vault](https://github.com/99designs/aws-vault) the profile is read from the `AWS_VAULT` env var and the credentials expiration date